 Will I get credit for taking this course?

 Yes!
-Upon completion, all participants will earn a certificate of participation that states the number of professional development hours completed (10 hours).
-Also, if you are a social worker, this program is approved by the National Association of Social Workers (Approval # 886764917-5828) for 9.5 continuing education contact hours.
+Upon completion, all participants will earn a certificate of participation that states the number of professional development hours completed (15 hours).

 If you need graduate credit, this is also an option!
 For a small additional fee ($75) and the completion of a final project, you will receive one (1) graduate credit through Brandman University.
 Brandman University is based out of California, but specializes in online education.
 It is accredited by the Western Association of Schools and Colleges (WASC) and is a member of the Council for Adult and Experiential Learning (CAEL).